Omalizumab Side Effects

 Along with its needed effects, omalizumab may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking omalizumab:Rare
+Check with your doctor or nurse immediately if any of the following side effects occur while taking omalizumab:Rare

 - fast heartbeat